Basic Tools To Help Any Startup

-Square: A POS system that works both for bricks-and-mortar and online retail/restaurants.
+Square: A POS system for brick-and-mortar and online retail/restaurants.
 They have tools to help businesses sell online, as well as organize delivery and curbside pickups.
-Create a free online store that syncs with your inventory and social media to help you sell right away.
+Create a free online store that syncs with your inventory and social media to help you sell immediately.

-Upwork: A website that enables you to connect with freelancers who can get the work that you need to be done completed on an on-demand basis, without taking on salaries or other overhead.
+Upwork: A website that enables you to connect with freelancers who can get the work that you need to be completed on an on-demand basis without taking on salaries or other overhead.

-Fiverr: Similar to Upwork where businesses can connect with freelancers, but the talent is vetted before hand and an internal success manager finds you the perfect fit, rather than you doing the legwork yourself.
+Fiverr: Similar to Upwork, businesses can connect with freelancers, but the talent is vetted beforehand, and an internal success manager finds you the perfect fit rather than you doing the legwork yourself.

-Trello: An easy to use project management tool that provides to-do lists, delegation tools, and the ability to collaborate if you work on a remote teams.
+Trello: An easy-to-use project management tool that provides to-do lists, delegation tools, and the ability to collaborate if you work on a remote team.

-Vidyard: Vidyard is the best way to add video into your emails, website, and social media.
-You can share onboarding videos, record and share your screens, and create your own content.
+Vidyard: Vidyard is one of the best ways to add a video to your emails, website, and social media.
+You can share onboarding videos, record and share your screens, and create content.

 Hubspot: A service that offers a full platform of marketing, sales, customer service, and CRM software — plus the methodology, resources, and support — to help businesses grow traffic, convert more visitors, and run complete inbound marketing campaigns at scale.